mwill20/SageVault/README.md

 - No shell execution or file writes are performed automatically.
 - Commands are derived heuristically from repo signals (README text, dependency files, entrypoint scripts) and sanitized.
 - Potentially dangerous substrings (e.g. `rm -rf`, `:(){:|:&};:`) are surfaced instead of hidden.
+- All commands displayed are safety-scored and may be redacted or blocked by the global security gate.

 Usage:
 1. Open the sidebar → Coach Mode section.